mvachette/jquery-ui-tinytbl/readme.md

 ### Create

-Coverts a normal table into a TinyTable.
+Convert a normal table into a TinyTable, simple use this command:
 `$('.selector').tinytbl(object options);`